 Mauritius is a microcosm of different cultures and religions.
 It is a successful multicultural society, a melting pot of traditions from far-off lands.
 Tourists here are treated not just to its natural gems – the clearwater beaches, tropical forests and rare flora and fauna – there is also significant interest in the lives of its inhabitants, their customs and foods.
 In this respect, the many festivals in Mauritius are an excellent way to sample the so called melting pot.

-The Must-Attend Festivals In Mauritius
+13 Best Festivals In Mauritius

 1. Thaipoosam Cavadee

-One of the most vibrant festivals in Mauritius, Cavadee is dedicated to Lord Murugam who is a popular god of the Tamil people who make up a significant percent of the people of Mauritius.
+One of the most vibrant and main festivals in Mauritius, Cavadee is dedicated to Lord Murugam who is a popular god of the Tamil people who make up a significant percent of the people of Mauritius.
 For a ten day period, people fast, offer prayers and refrain from all kinds of worldly pleasures, which includes vegetarian food.
 Afterwards, magnificent celebrations are held in the Hindu temples everywhere.
 If you want to visit the fervour, visit the Sockalingum Meenatchee Ammen Kovil, where you are likely to see kavadis, a wooden box decorated with peacock feathers and flowers and idols that is carried to the temple.

 Mauritius Holiday Packages On TravelTriangle